tomrsae/XWindows/README.md

 ### Downloading
 The installer can be found in the **"Releases"** tab of this page.
 Once downloaded, launch the installer and it will take care of the techinal aspect for you.

-For some reason the installer was marked as "unsafe" by Windows on my second computer.
-This is unfortunate and I will look into this.
-The program is safe and only does one thing: allow you to use an xbox controller for Windows.
-The open source code reflects this.

 ### Using
 Once installed, XWindows can be launched from any shortcut.
 The program attempts to connect to the controller immediately and allows for on-boot startup, meaning you won't really need a keyboard or mouse at all after initial setup.